kjobanputra/Parallel-Corner-Detection/index.md

 Week 1:
   + We researched our project and then wrote up the following proposal: [Proposal](https://github.com/kjobanputra/Parallel-Corner-Detection/blob/gh-pages/Proposal.pdf).
 The process of writing the proposal made us make sure that we gained the domain knowledge we needed to make further steps in the project.

+# Schedule
+Week 1 (11/2 - 11/6) - Finish proposal, research hardware, and acquire / set up hardware

+Week 2 (11/9 - 11/13) - Develop serial version of the Harris Corner Detector to run on the NVIDIA Jetson Nano

+Week 3 (11/16 - 11/20) - Develop and implement a method to parallelize step 1 and 3 of the Harris Corner Detector.
+Also, prepare for the checkpoint

+Week 4 (11/23 - 11/27) - Develop and implement a method to parallelize step 4 of the Harris Corner Detector

+Week 5 (11/30 - 12/6) - Run benchmarks comparing the serial and parallel versions of the Harris Corner Detector on the NVIDIA Jetson Nano.
+Evaluate results.
+Also look into methods for parallelizing the Harris Corner Detector on popular embedded devices without a dedicated GPU

+Week 6 (12/7 - 12/11) - Benchmark a homography computation on the NVIDIA Jetson Nano using both the serial and parallel implementations for the Harris Corner Detector.
+Compare performance

+Week 7 (12/14 - 12/18) - Finish any implementation details that remain from previous weeks.
+Prepare graphics / demo for final presentation